 1. Hearing Loss

 There’s an old wive’s saying that goes, “The hearing is the first to go.”
 And for many people, this is quite true.
 After many years of listening to all sorts of sounds loud, soft and in between, the microscopic hairs that help turn sound waves into what we hear begin to falter.
 Regular hearing checkups can help you keep on top of any hearing loss.
 But if you do discover that you need an assistive device, thanks to modern technology there is a wide selection of hearing aids to choose from that are nothing like what you may imagine.
+The latest generation of hearing aids that are rechargeable are not only more convenient but also smaller, lighter and have better performance than previous models.

 2. Vision Loss